E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

 \subsubsection{Problem Statement}

-We are given a dataset $\sD^s$ consisting of samples of $(q, p, y)$, where $q$ is a user query, $p$ is a product, and $y$ is a multi-class relevance label.
+A dataset $\sD^s$ consisting of samples of $(q, p, y)$ is given, where $q$ is a user query, $p$ is a product, and $y$ is a multi-class relevance label.
 Each $p$ is associated with a text description $t_p$.
 The goal is to predict relevance labels for unseen query-product pairs.